October 10, 2019

 Now, I have to ask, how does a client’s brief usually funnel down to a perfumer?
 Is it common that a perfumer gets to choose which perfume she wants to design, or does management make the choice?

 Regarding high-stakes briefs, there’s a strategy from management to have this or that perfumer work on it.
 Clients can also request specific perfumers to work on their creations.

 As far as Niche’s briefs are concerned, the perfumer’s desire to work on it is key.
 The customer-perfumer relationship is crucial and usually must be much tighter in order to create a strong olfactive statement.

 In my case, I loved your brand.
 I loved how the animals were portrayed.
 It speaks to my “Peter Pan” side, a fantasy world where animals are true characters and have an olfactive identity.
 It reminds me of the Victorian age, one of my favorite historical periods.

 And why did you choose Squid?

-Therefore Squid is really based on three pillars: the Living Squid Bone (or headspace) accord in the dry down, the solar saltiness (an airy salty ethereal floral impression) in the heart and mystical frankincense on top.
+Therefore, Squid is really based on three pillars: the Living Squid Bone (or headspace) accord in the dry down, the solar saltiness (an airy, salty, ethereal floral impression) in the heart, and mystical frankincense on top.
 Then you asked me to emphasize the melancholic and inky feeling, as well as the spicy intro.
 It brought me back again to Jules Verne, who wrote at the height of Romanticism.
-So I envisioned an olfactive impression that would translate at the same time a calm and stormy mind, going from a deep dark mood to a bright happy place, I was listening to Beethoven a lot to put me in this Romantic mood.
-And we did it …!
+So I envisioned an olfactive impression that would translate at the same time a calm and stormy mind, going from a deep dark mood to a bright happy place.
+I was listening to Beethoven a lot to put me in this Romantic mood.
+And we did it!

 What exactly is “Solar Salicylate” (a note used in Squid)?

-Now, if you would design any perfume for Zoologist, which animal would you pick?
+If you would design any perfume for Zoologist, which animal would you pick?

 Thank you so much!